tomickigrzegorz/Leaflet.Autocomplete/README.md

   <img src="Leaflet.Autocomplete.png">
 </p>

-This example uses remote api for geocoding [NOMINATIM-API](https://nominatim.org/release-docs/latest/api/Search/) in GeoJSON format

-This example is based on the library **[AUTOCOMPLETE](https://github.com/tomik23/autocomplete)**
+This example uses remote api for geocoding [NOMINATIM-API](https://nominatim.org/release-docs/latest/api/Search/) in GeoJSON format and is based on the library **[AUTOCOMPLETE](https://github.com/tomik23/autocomplete)**

 ## Demo

 See the demo - [example](https://tomik23.github.io/Leaflet.Autocomplete/)

+You can also use the autocomplete library on a map, see this example: [autocomplete-on-map](https://tomik23.github.io/leaflet-examples/#50.autocomplete-on-map)

 ## Features